h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

 Anomaly Score
 ~~~~~~~~~~~~~

-The output of Extended Isolation Forest's algorithm is in compliance with `Extended Isolation Forest <http://dx.doi.org/10.1109/TKDE.2019.2947676>`__ paper.
+The output of Extended Isolation Forest's algorithm is in compliance with this `Extended Isolation Forest <http://dx.doi.org/10.1109/TKDE.2019.2947676>`__ paper.
-In short, the anomaly score is average **mean_length** in forest normalized by the average path of unsuccessful search in a BST.
+In short, the anomaly score is the average **mean_length** in a forest normalized by the average path of an unsuccessful search in a BST.

--  **anomaly_score**:
+The **anomaly_score**:

 .. math::
     anomaly\_score(x, sample\_size)=2^{-mean\_length/c(sample\_size)}